REQUIRED MATERIALS

 11. Sew the strap

-Topstitch all around the P2 strap 2 mm from the edge.
+Stitch all around the P2 strap 3 or 4 mm from the edge (as close as possible to the sugherite).

-Fold each end of the P2 strap and place/screw a Chicago screw on each side (put a drop of glue on the screw thread for a stronger fixing).
+Fold each end of the P2 strap and attach/screw a Chicago screw to each side (put a dot of glue on the screw thread for a stronger hold).

 Then, attach a round carabiner to each end.